 Walk out of the subway onto Union Square West (or find it), and cross the road, You should find Heartland Brewery.
 This is your first stop.
 A microbrewery, they do have seasonal ales, and a bunch of regulars too, along with the standard pub fare food menu.
 Reasonably priced for food.

 Once you’ve had that, walk out of Heartland Brewery, and you have a bit of a walk to head to the next bar.
 Cross over into Union Square, and head south, walk diagonally, and you’ll end up at the corner of 14th Street and Union Square East.
 Walk south down Broadway, and then left onto 13th Street, right onto 4th avenue, left onto 12th Street, Right onto 3rd Avenue.
-Now, i’ve not been here, but if you want to see english football, you have on your right Nevada Smiths.
-If that’s not your bag, then head down to the corner of 11th Street, and cross over.
+Head down to the corner of 11th Street.
 On that corner, you have the Village Pourhouse.
 It’s a great pub with a huge selection of beers, and also, again, great food.
 My mouth is watering at the thought of their wings.
 Not the best in NYC, but close.

-Head left out of Bleecker Street Bar, and turn right onto Broadway, then just turn Left on West 3rd Street.
-The first place you’ll hit on the left just after LaGuardia Place, is The Half Pint.
+Head left out of Puck Fair, and turn we’re going to walk towards Greenwich Village.
+Walk up Lafayette Street, then just turn Left on West 3rd Street.
+A few blocks down just after LaGuardia Place, is The Half Pint.

 Once you’ve finished there, cross over Thompson Street, and you’re right outside Amity Hall.
 Head either upstairs or downstairs.
-I have never headed upstairs yet.
-It’s a bit more chilled and laid back.
 Both of these 2 bars have FREE WIFI, just ask for the password.

-Out of Slane, and head left, to Bleecker – and turn right.
-Head over 6th Avenue, and make sure you keep following Bleecker – the road kinda turns a bit.
-On the corner of Bleecker and Jones you have the Blind Tiger Ale House – Awesome, but a bit touristy now.
+Out of Amity Hall, just a short walk around the area to Bleecker Street – Head over 6th Avenue, and make sure you keep following Bleecker – the road kinda turns a bit.
+On the corner of Bleecker and Jones you have the Blind Tiger Ale House – Absolutely awesome place, especially if you can get a seat at the bar.
 If you’re feeling hungry by this point, you could go to Johns of Bleecker Street, and have some great pizza.

 So, that’s a bit of a crawl starting at Union Square, and ending up, near enough at the High Line, and you’ve seen a bit of NYC in the process.